What Is USPS Ground Advantage vs Priority Mail (2025)

 What is USPS Ground Advantage?

 Think of Ground Advantage as the go to choice for packages that don’t need to arrive overnight.
-It’s designed for parcels weighing from 1 ounce all the way up to 70 pounds, with delivery estimates of 2 to 5 business days across the country.
+It’s designed for parcels weighing from under an ounce all the way up to 70 pounds, with delivery estimates of 2 to 5 business days across the country.
 Because it uses ground transportation (trucks and trains), it’s more economical, especially for items that are restricted from air travel.
 Every shipment includes USPS Tracking and $100 of insurance at no extra cost.

 What is USPS Priority Mail?